 This subject will introduce students to the unique possibilities inherent in printmaking processes, with a technical focus on monotype, relief and intaglio techniques.
 Alongside this workshop focus, students will be introduced to the key historical moments in the evolution of printmaking through an introductory lecture, which encompasses the fundamental technological innovations that have impacted upon printmaking, as well as the major terms of reference that will allow students to engage with printmaking terminology within a workshop environment.

-Within the workshop, students will be encouraged to explore their own work and utilize a selection of techniques by engaging with ideas of repetition, difference, and variation.
+Within the workshop, students will be encouraged to explore their own work and utilise a selection of techniques by engaging with ideas of repetition, difference, and variation.
 This subject is designed to explore printmaking processes and technology as a vehicle for imaging ideas and image production, as well as to motivate and involve students in analytical thinking about visual perception.
 It also includes an induction into the Printmaking workshop, with an emphasis on Occupational Health & Safety.

 Intended learning outcomes

-• Comprehend and apply fundamental skills and techniques and gain knowledge and understanding of a range of methods and materials to enable confidence in exploring and experimenting with a variety of working processes within printmaking.
+- comprehend and apply fundamental skills and techniques and gain knowledge and understanding of a range of methods and materials to enable confidence in exploring and experimenting with a variety of working processes within printmaking;

-• Establish foundations for a practical understanding and application of sound occupational health and safety practices.
+- establish foundations for a practical understanding and application of sound occupational health and safety practices;

-• Exhibit evidence of skill development pictorially, technically and conceptually as a means of independent image making.
+- exhibit evidence of skill development pictorially, technically and conceptually as a means of independent image making.

 At the completion of the subject students should be able to:

-- Display an awareness of the graphic possibilities of a variety of concepts, materials and practices;
+- display an awareness of the graphic possibilities of a variety of concepts, materials and practices;

-- Exhibit evidence of skill development both pictorially and technically as a means of independent image making;
+- exhibit evidence of skill development both pictorially and technically as a means of independent image making;

-- Demonstrate capacities for artistic imagination, creativity, transformation and interpretation;
+- demonstrate capacities for artistic imagination, creativity, transformation and interpretation;

-- Demonstrate practical skills in respect of critical analysis and problem solving;
+- demonstrate practical skills in respect of critical analysis and problem solving;

-- Demonstrate an open, independent and inquiring attitude towards contemporary art, cultural developments and new ideas.
+- demonstrate an open, independent and inquiring attitude towards contemporary art, cultural developments and new ideas.